This post may contain affiliate links. Read the full disclosure

 How clean oven racks

-If your oven racks are only slightly grubby, a sink filled with hot water and dish detergent will often do the job, teamed with a scrubbing pad.
+If your oven racks are only slightly grubby, a sink filled with hot water and dish detergent will often do the job, teamed with a scrubbing pad, such as a Scrub Daddy or scourer pad.

 Scrub each metal bar of your oven rack with the soapy scrubbing pad until they come clean again.